astrotars/the-stream-android/README.md

 ```
 *Note: The asynchronous approach in this tutorial is not necessarily the best or most robust approach.
 It's simply a straightforward way to show async interactions without cluttering the code too much.
 Please research and pick the best asynchronous solution for your application.*

 Here we bind to our button and user input.
 We listen to the submit button and sign in to our backend.
 Since this work is making network calls, we need to do this asynchronously.
 We use Kotlin coroutines to accomplish this by binding to the `MainScope`.
 We dispatch our sign-in code which tells our `BackendService` to perform two tasks, sign in to the backend and get the chat frontend credentials.
-We'll look at how the `BackendService` accomplishes this in a second.
+We'll look at how the `BackendService` accomplishes this later in the post.

 Once we have our token, we initialize our `ChatService` so we can talk to Stream's API (we'll see this in a second as well).
 When the user is fully authed and we have our credentials, we start a new activity called `AuthedMainActivity` which is the rest of the application.